 Community and Professional Involvement

-- Board of Governors and Secretary of the Certified Licensing Professionals (CLP)
+- Past President & Chair of the Board of Governors of the Certified Licensing Professionals (CLP)

-- Chair of Firm's IP Transactions practice, member of the Firm's Strategic Planning Committee, former Chair and current member of the Firm's Marketing Committee and actively mentoring associates through the Firm's formal mentoring program
+- Chair of Marshall Gerstein's IP Transactions practice and Women's Committee, former Chair and current member of the firm's Strategic Planning Committee and Marketing & Business Development Committee and actively mentoring associates through the firm's formal mentoring program

 - Co-founder and former subcommittee chair of the licensing committee of the Intellectual Property Owners Association (IPO)